tahczeban/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ***RESOURCES***
-Software: R, RStudio, dplyr library
-Data Sources: MechaCar_mpg.csv, Suspension_Coil.csv
+Software: Jupyter notebook, VSC, R, RStudio, dplyr library Data Sources: MechaCar_mpg.csv, Suspension_Coil.csv

 ***OVERVIEW***
 The purpose of this challenge was to assist Jeremy with the new protoyype MechaCar production troubles at AutosRUs.
 The analytical components addressed were as follows:
 - multiple linear regression analysis to predict the mpg (miles per gallon) for the MechaCar prototypes
-- perform summary statistics on the PSI (pounds per square inch) of the manufactures lots of suspension coils
+- perform summary statistics on the PSI (pounds per square inch) of the manufactured lots of suspension coils
 - perform t-tests to determine if the manufactured lots are stastically different from the mean
 - design a statistical study that compares the MechaCar's performance to that of other vehicles
 - perform a summary interpretation for each of the aforementioned statistical analyses